cslarsen/lyn/README.rst

         \xec\x48\x8b\x2c\x24\x48\x83\xc4
         \x30\xc3

 Capstone has a lot of neat features.
-I happen to favour AT&T assembly syntax, but you can easily change that in the above code.
-But if you set ``md.detail = True``, you'll be able to see implicit registers and a lot of other cool stuff.
+If you set ``md.detail = True``, you'll be able to see implicit registers and a lot of other cool stuff.

 At some point, I'll probably integrate Capstone into Lyn.